 Integrity in Science - It's Who We Are

 ILSI North America believes strongly that scientific integrity is essential to developing sound science for the purpose of improving society.
 We are extremely proud of our extensive programs on scientific integrity.
 Scientific integrity is a core value of ILSI North America and is integrated into all of our research programs.
-For the past 10 years, ILSI North America has been a recognized leader in addressing issues of conflict of interest and research public-private partnerships through our work with federal agencies and scientific professional societies.
+For over 10 years, ILSI North America has been a recognized leader in addressing issues of scientific integrity, research public-private partnerships and conflict of interest through our work with federal agencies and scientific professional societies.

 ILSI North America’s Core Values:

 We bring scientific experts and leaders together to help improve human and environmental health and safety.
 ILSI North America believes researchers from public and private sectors can and should work together on science and health issues of common interest.
 Public-private collaboration - where all interests, conflicts, and biases are declared and all funding is acknowledged - can improve the science used to promote the health and safety of the public and the environment.

 Collaboration: We work with industry, government, and academic scientists to conduct research to benefit the health of the public.

 Scientific Integrity: We commit to publishing our results no matter what the outcome.

 Transparency: We are committed to making our research methods and data available to the scientific community.

 Public Benefit: Our projects must address issues of broad public health interest and offer benefit to the health of the public.